 - Clinician Scholarship Application: Click here to download application requirements.

 - Personal Statement: In 500 words or less, tell us about yourself, your interests and your current work in eating disorders, including a description of the community in which you practice and your goals for attending the conference.
 Please include a detailed and specific plan for dissemination of the knowledge/skills gained at the conference.
 NOTE: This plan will play a large role in our selection of scholarship recipients.
 Also, tell us about any special or unusual circumstances that you would like us to consider.

 - Curriculum Vitae: all academic degrees, appointments/employment history, teaching activities, community activities, references for any publications or presentations at scientific meetings

 - Two letters of recommendation from professional associates.

-- Letter indicating that there is a source of funding for the costs that are not covered by the scholarship.
+- Funding letter indicating that there is a source of funding for the costs that are not covered by the scholarship.